Referencing online material in APA

 Web page

 Order: Author(s).
-Year of publication (in brackets).
+Date of publication (in brackets with month and day if available).
 Page title (in italics).
 URL

 The earlier (6th) edition of APA formats this differently.
 See 6th vs. 7th for details.